-$^{^{1}}$ Continues tracking requires that an updated external time is available at least once each hour
+$^{^1}$ Continues tracking requires that an updated external time is available at least once each hour

-- Valid signal (optional): 1: Time signal is valid, else: Time signal is invalid - $Time\ signal\ (mandatory)$: The current UTC time as $Epoch\ (floating\ point\ number\ of\ seconds\ since\ 01/01/1970\ 00:00:00\ UTC)$
+• Time signal (mandatory): The current UTC time as Epoch (floating-point number of seconds since 01/01/1970 00:00:00 UTC)

 Warning: Avoid using a high-frequency CAN-bus message for time synchronization.
 If the frequency of the time message is high, consider using pre-scalers to reduce the period to e.g. 1 minute.